-IUCN Oceania and CEPF are accepting proposals from 1st July until 26th August 2014.
-Letters of Inquiry (LoIs) are invited from civil society groups in the islands region of Papua New Guinea, Solomon Islands and Vanuatu.
+IUCN Oceania and CEPF are accepting proposals from 1st July until 31st August 2015.
+Letters of Inquiry (LoIs) are invited from civil society groups in Solomon Islands, Vanuatu and the islands region of Papua New Guinea.
 LoIs are encouraged from community groups, non-government organizations, academic institutions, private companies and other civil society organizations who are working in the East Melanesian Islands Hotspot.
 CEPF and IUCN are currently seeking proposals for projects aimed at establishing a foundation of capacity, partnerships and knowledge on which future calls for proposals will build.
-The deadline for receipt of proposals is 17:30 Washington, DC time on Tuesday 26th August 2014.
+The deadline for receipt of proposals is 17:30 Washington, DC time on Monday 31st August 2015.

 1.3 Support local communities to design and implement locally relevant conservation actions that respond to major threats at priority sites.

 1.4 Demonstrate conservation incentives (ecotourism, payments for ecosystem services, conservation agreements etc.) at priority sites.

 Strategic Direction 2: Integrate biodiversity conservation into local land-use and development planning